 Our skilled attorneys at Grand Canyon Law Group were trained alongside the prosecutors seeking your conviction.
 Ryan McPhie and David Lish are former Deputy County Attorneys.
 So we have an advantage in knowing how the state will try to prove this offense and how we can counter their arguments.
 To learn more about the work we can do for you, schedule a consultation today.
 You will speak directly with an experienced attorney, not a sales person.

 There are multiple ways to be accused of being guilty of theft-related crimes.
 It involves some for of taking someone else’s property with the intent to keep it from them.
-Other specifically defined forms of theft include using a person’s property or services without permission, securing services or property through fraud, and keeping property delivered to one party but intended for another.
+Other specifically defined forms of theft include using a person’s property or services without permission, securing services or property through fraud, receiving stolen property, and keeping property delivered to one party but intended for another.
 Stolen property can be material, such as a car, or intangible, such as someone’s identity.
 We are seeing a high amount of Identity Theft and Credit Card theft charged in Arizona courts.

 While punishable as a standalone crime, the term theft also encompasses more discrete crimes such as shoplifting, robbery, and burglary.

 At Grand Canyon Law Group, we have a high amount of experience defending our clients accused of “white collar” crimes.
 This is not a designation under the law, but generally refers to situations in which people are accused of defrauding a business enterprise for financial gain.
 These cases require a high degree of experience and expertise, almost always involving thousands of pages of documents or computer files.
 It is vital to hire an experienced, detail-oriented attorney who knows how to combat these accusations.
 Former Deputy County Attorneys at GCLG David Lish and Ryan McPhie provide the aggressive defense required in these matters.